BenjaminHaaseT/async-jira-cli/README.md

 > Note: The server will not create a new database directory, text file or epic directory for you.
 The database must already exist.
 In order to create a new database, one only has to create a new directory containing another directory for epics and an empty text file.
 Then when starting the server the appropriate path(s) and file name should be passed as command line arguments.

 ### Client
 Once one has a server running, a new client can connect to the server.
 For example say we wanted to run a client that connects to the server that was run previously.
 Opening a new terminal window and running the command `cargo run --bin client -- 127.0.0.1 8080` will allow us to connect a new client to the server.
-We just pass the address of the server and the port.
-After doing so the client terminal is greeted with
+We just pass the address of the server and the port as command line arguments, and after doing so the client terminal is greeted with

 ![](client.png)